DiUS/pact-workshop-android/README.md

 },
 ```

-To be able to verify out provider, we create a data class that the provider can use, and then set the data in
+To be able to verify our provider, we create a data class that the provider can use, and then set the data in
 the state change setup callback.

 lib/provider.rb: